2blane/OctoPrint-Webhooks/README.md

 Once you've ticked the box to enable OAuth, you'll see some fields that you need to fill out such as the url to call, the HTTP Method, Content-Type, Headers, and Data.
-These work similar to the webhook settings, except you can't use the @param trick.
+These work similar to the webhook settings, except you **cannot** use the @param sytax.

 When an event triggers a webhook, this OAuth request will be called first (if enabled).
 The response is expected to be JSON and will be parsed.
 All the keys in the JSON dictionary